Peloton bikes have digitally controlled magnetic resistance that uses magnets to create tension against the flywheel.

-How is peloton resistance calculated?
-As a whole, the peloton resistance is calculated by the build-in resistance meter that tracks the position of the knob.
-The bike also has the cadence sensor, which when combined with the resistance is used to estimate the power output.
+The resistance is calculated by the built-in resistance meter that tracks the position of the knob.
+The bike also has a cadence sensor, which when combined with the resistance is used to estimate the power output.

 Peloton Resistance Vs Echelon

 The peloton and echelon both have digitally controlled magnetic resistance, however, they have completely different ranges.